peterwatsonnm/Calc-2-python-scripts/README.md

-# Calc-2-python-scripts
+# python-projects
-Scripts written for solving calc 2 problems
+includes scripts for solving calc problems, scripts for gui interfacing, and more